jesielviana/jesielviana.com/README.md

 ## Post

-To have localized version for post, please follow this naming convention:
+To localize the version for your post, please follow this naming convention:

 `myPost.md` : default locale